yobad/AppDevIII2024/_posts/TO DOs.md

   - *Create an object to hold these items*
   - *Create a list of these objects*
   - Use Observable collection

 - Assignment 1:

   - Email inbox (Use of collectionView and email content, Reply, Send message View, create model email(title,body,recipient))
   - Online shopping app UI and model (no database connexion)
   - Choose a messaging app of your choice and create the View and the Model

 - Lab 3 - Saving data

 - Start of the project

 - Lab 4 - Authentication

 - Lab 5 - Real time database

 - Lab 6 - Data visualization

 - Project MS 3

 - Assignment 2: Advanced topics
+  - Simple receiving emails App
+  - Sends notifications
+  - Notifications
+  - Sending email
-  - Use Mail kit imap client and smtp client to send and recieve emails
+  - Use Mail kit imap client and smtp client to send and receive emails
   - Use MailKit Idle client to fetch data from mail server automatically
+  - Bonus 1%
   - How to organize a complex app:
+    - Content Views
     - MVVM?
-    - Services and Repos
     - Unit tests?
--